Manodeepray/kiit-chatbot-llm/README.md

 ## ⚙️ How It Works

-1. **Upload Documents**: Users can upload PDFs, CSVs, and DOC files to the interface.
+1. **Upload Documents**: Users can upload PDFs, CSVs, and TXT files to the interface.
 2. **Query the System**: After the files are processed, users can input their queries.
+3. **Retrieval & Generation**:
+   - The system uses an **Ensemble Retriever** to fetch information from PDFs, CSVs, and TXT files.
+   - Retrieval incorporates **history awareness** for more contextually relevant results.
-3. **Response Generation**: The RAG system retrieves relevant information from the documents and generates a coherent, human-like response.
+4. **Response Generation**: The RAG system retrieves relevant information and generates a coherent, human-like response using the selected LLM.
-4. **Display Answers**: Answers are displayed interactively within the Streamlit app.
+5. **Display Answers**: Answers are displayed interactively within the Streamlit app.

 ## 📝 Example Query

 Once the system is running, upload your documents and enter a query such as:

 ```
-"What are the key highlights from the meeting notes in the uploaded DOC file?"
+"What are the key highlights from the meeting notes in the uploaded TXT file?"
 ```

-The system will return a detailed response based on the contents of the DOC file.
+The system will return a detailed response based on the contents of the uploaded TXT file.

 ## 📈 Future Improvements

 - **Multi-Language Support**: Expand capabilities to support document querying in multiple languages.
 - **Real-Time Document Updating**: Allow dynamic updates when documents are added or modified.
-- **Improved Performance**: Further optimize RAG pipeline for faster responses.
+- **Improved Performance**: Further optimize the RAG pipeline for faster responses.

 ## 📜 License